 Now it's time for thorough rim cleaning: Often, despite detergent and pre-cleaning, stubborn dirt remains on the rim, especially in narrow gaps.
 These can be effectively cleaned with a wheel washing brush For particularly tight spots, a soft old toothbrush or a soft brush is also suitable.

 If the residues cannot be completely removed in this way, cleaning products can be used once again: simply apply, leave on to act and rinse thoroughly with clear water.

 Afterwards, allow the rim to dry or rub dry with a leather cloth.
 The latter is particularly recommended for chrome rims and black rims, since water spots are more noticeable on them.

-Rims and car tires should always be cleaned separately from the rest of the car.
-As a result of road dirt, small stones and stubborn deposits on the rims, if the same wash brush is used to clean the body and wheels, it can damage the paintwork of the vehicle.
+Tip: Rims and car tires should always be cleaned separately from the rest of the car.
+This is because road dirt and small stones, as well as stubborn deposits on the rims, can damage the paintwork of the vehicle.
+For example, if the same wash brush is used to clean the body and wheels.

 Frequently asked questions

 Burnt-in brake dust and tire wear can be quickly removed from steel and aluminium rims with a special rim cleaner.
 The Kärcher Rim Cleaner is acid-free and therefore gentle on materials.
 Its reddish colouration indicates how it is taking effect over time.
 Simply spray onto the dry rim, leave to act for 1-3 minutes, and then rinse with clean water.
 Stubborn dirt can be removed after allowing the cleaner to work, with a wash brush.

 How to remove salt residue from rims?